International Citizens Insurance Logo

 Repatriation of Remains: Coverage for the transportation of the covered individual’s bodily remains back to their area of the principal residence, in the event of a covered illness or injury that results in death.

 Rider (Waiver): A formal written statement by the insurance company to the insured amending and modifying coverage, e.g., adding or excluding coverage.
-It could involve waiving coverage for a certain medical condition like cancer, hepatitis or adding coverage for such conditions.
+It could involve waiving coverage for a particular medical condition, such as cancer or hepatitis, or adding coverage for these conditions.

 Schedule of Benefits (SOB): A list of the benefits, amount of coverage provided in an insurance policy, usually one or two pages in length.